Solinea/goldstone-server/docs/HACKING.md

 * [Tox](http://tox.readthedocs.org/en/latest/) for test automation.
 Goldstone's tox setup tests against Python 2.7, PEP8, and pylint by default.
 There is also an additional `coverage` target available to evaluate code coverage.
 * [Django TestCase](https://docs.djangoproject.com/en/1.8/topics/testing/tools/#testcase) for unit testing.

-With the developerment enviornment started, execute the following commands in another window:
+With the development environment started, execute the following commands in another window:

     $ workon goldstone-server
     $ cd ~/devel/goldstone-server